pydanny/pydanny-event-notes/leanstartup2012/index.rst

     * leaders need to change and lead this change into the business
     * change things to create success after new success
     * Large companies typically get stuck and become stifling
+    * Companies lean on politics and slide desk to stop changes:
+    * Leaders need to stop deciding on opinion, but to work on actionable metrics